 Ecology and Organismal Biology

-The Ecology and Organismal Biology option is for students interested in the biology of organisms (plants or animals) or the biology of populations and communities.
+The Ecology and Organismal Biology concentration within the Biology major is for students interested in the biology of organisms (specifically plants or animals) or the biology of populations and communities.
 Course offerings include those from organismal biology, ecology, evolutionary biology, and conservation biology.
-This option is a graduate prep program, and it is designed for students interested in academia or employment with government agencies (e.g. National Biological Survey, U.S. FWS, etc.), or environmental consulting agencies.
+This option is a graduate prep program, and it is designed for students interested in academia or employment with a government agency (e.g. U.S. Fish & Wildlife Service), or non-governmental conservation organizations.
 This option is also an excellent choice for pre-veterinary students.

 Course Requirements (link to catalog)

 Checklist of Requirements (one page PDF)